snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: EndI()

-        Returns an iterator to the end of the hash table.
+        Returns an iterator to the past-the-end element of the hash table.

      .. describe:: GetI(Key)